markNZed/processism-react-three/storyboard.md

 ### 8.3.2.
 Animation
 Fill in the space between the pentagon of blue entities to form a new blue shape
 ### 8.3.3.
 Narration
-When we notice an accumulation of entities, we often start thinking of them as a single, more abstract concept.
-For example, instead of focusing on each individual person, we might think of the group as a whole.
+When we notice an accumulation of entities, we often begin to think of them as a single, more abstract concept.
+For example, instead of focusing on each individual person, we might view the group as a whole.

-In our visualization, we now remove the representation of the individual entities within the group and join those entities on the boundary to form a new, single blue shape.
-This illustrates the concept of abstraction, where a new level of entity emerges through the relations within the group.
+In this visualization, we remove the individual representations of entities within the group and connect them at the boundary, forming a new, unified blue shape.
+This demonstrates abstraction — a new entity emerging from the interactions and relations of its smaller parts.

-Now, we can choose to see this new entity as a single, unified shape or as a collection of smaller entities interacting with each other.
-This highlights an important idea: every entity can be seen as being composed of a process.
-This was true for the first entity we looked at, and it will be true for any entity we depict.
+At this point, we have two perspectives: we can either see this as a single unified shape or as a collection of smaller entities interacting.
+This highlights an important idea — every entity can be understood as being composed of processes.
+This was true for the first entity we explored, and it holds true for any entity we depict.

-This leads us to a deeper question: Is there a fundamental layer to all these processes?
-We’ll return to that question after we’ve explored more concepts.
-For now, let’s keep in mind that, for all practical purposes, we can think of reality as being made up of processes all the way down.
+This leads us to a key question: is there a fundamental layer beneath all these processes?
+We’ll return to that later.
+For now, let’s remember that, for all practical purposes, reality can be viewed as processes all the way down.

+In processism, the concept of essence is reframed.
+Rather than being a fixed, timeless core, an entity’s essence is an abstraction of its past events.
+When entities share similar histories, abstractions help us map what we know about one entity to another with similar patterns.

+Abstraction simplifies and helps us make sense of complex environments.
+By compressing entities into higher-level concepts, we can more easily predict future behaviors.
+Without abstraction, we’d be overwhelmed by the sheer number of processes at play.
+However, abstraction comes with a trade-off — it can make us less sensitive to ongoing changes.

 ## 8.4.
 Scene: Levels
 ### 8.4.1.
 Objective